codesalot/Codesalot/README.md

 - 👋 Hi, I’m @Codesalot
-- 👀 I’m interested in coding
+- 👀 I’m interested in Web Development and C++
-- 🌱 I’m currently learning more coding
+- 🌱 I’m currently learning how to add hardware and software together
-- 💞️ I’m looking to collaborate on nothing yet
+- 💞️ I’m not looking to collaborate on anything yet
-- 📫 How to reach me don't yet
+- 📫 How to reach me: Wait

 <!---
 Codesalot/Codesalot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.